Plasmode/My68K/README.md

 # My68K, Index of my 68K designs on GitHub
-Top page of my 68K designs list in my GitHub.
+Top page of my 68K designs that are listed in my GitHub.
 The designs are listed chronologically with links to respective GitHub repositories.

 ### [Tiny020](https://github.com/Plasmode/Tiny020)
 Circa 2017.
 Based on Motorola Ap Note AN1015.
 Originally posted in Easy68K forum, but that forum doesn't exist anymore.
 Brief discussion in [retrobrew computers forum](https://www.retrobrewcomputers.org/forum/index.php?t=msg&goto=2196&&srch=tiny020#msg_2196)